We've been notified about this issue and we'll take a look at it shortly.

 A user with "Submit" permissions can create, edit, delete and submit a form.
 This is normally a director or other authorised official of the firm.
 A user with "Prepare" permissions can create, edit and delete a form but not submit it.
 If you believe that your permissions are not correct please contact your Super User.

 On your timeline, the colour icon will change from amber to red, signalling that the form is now overdue.
 Be aware that the Commission should be notified if a form is going to be late.
 Late submission may incur a fine.

-Yes, next to the name on the form on the Timeline, is the status of the form.
+Yes, the status of the form is next to the name of the form on the Timeline.

 Once a form has been submitted to the Commission, the form state on the Timeline will be “Submitted” (until it is further updated by the Commission) and the icon associated with the form will turn green.
 All state changes to a form, will be included in the form’s Revision History.

 Yes there is a “print form” button on the page which allows you to print the form to a PDF file.

 If a form is submitted to the Commission for review, then it is possible for it to be withdrawn.
 When viewing the form, select the "Withdraw Form" button at the top of the page.
 If you are unable to withdraw a form after submitting, please contact the Help Desk.